Prakruthi-G-H/java-Programs/README.md

 - Average and Count of numbers
 - Factorial and Fibonacci Series
 - Prime and Perfect Number
-- Reverse a number, Palindrome check
+- Palindrome and Reverse Number
 - Even, Odd, Positive, Negative number check
 - Leap year, Power of a number
 - ASCII value finder, Vowel or consonant